My nursing license is inactive — what does that mean?

-In many cases, an inactive nursing license is an administrative issue,
+In many cases, inactive status is administrative, not disciplinary.

-not a disciplinary one.
-But it still matters, and it’s important to handle it correctly.
+But it still matters, and you want to handle it correctly.

 - The license exists, but it is not active

-- You generally cannot work in a licensed nursing role
+- You generally can’t work in a role that requires an active nursing license

 - Employers may be required to pause clinical duties